-- 7.41 The Pacific Maritime Association shall be the disbursing agent under this Agreement and shall make vacation checks available in the same manner as regular pay checks are made available in each port area.
+7.41 The Pacific Maritime Association shall be the disbursing agent under this Agreement and shall make vacation checks available in the same manner as regular pay checks are made available in each port area.
 Vacation checks will be available for distribution in the first full payroll week of March of the calendar year in which vacations are paid.
+PMA and the Union will review and analyze the Vacation Claims Process for vacations paid during the January/February 2000 vacation payment cycle.
+Based on this review, expedited claims processes will be developed so that, in the following year (2001), vacations will be paid in the first full payroll week of February.
+A second distribution of vacation checks based on timely claims will occur in the first full payroll week of June.

-A second distribution of vacation checks based on timely claims will occur in the first full payroll week of June. - 7.411 In addition to the regular distribution of vacation pay checks as set forth above in Section 7.42, there shall be 2 additional vacation pay distributions for vacation benefits earned in the current year for new retirees only.
+7.411 In addition to the regular distribution of vacation pay checks as set forth above in Section 7.42, there shall be 2 additional vacation pay distributions for vacation benefits earned in the current year for new retirees only.
 Such distributions shall occur in the first full payroll week in August and in the first full payroll week in December.
 These current year computations made in August and December shall be based on the prior year's "average port hours".

-- 7.42 Any public port or port commission may become a party to this vacation agreement by notifying the Union and the Association, prior to the first day of the calendar year in which the vacation is to be taken.
+7.42 Any public port or port commission may become a party to this vacation agreement by notifying the Union and the Association, prior to the first day of the calendar year in which the vacation is to be taken.
 Similarly, any or all of the Armed Services may become parties.
-In the event that one or more public ports or Armed Services becomes a party to the agreement, said port(s) or Service(s) shall be placed in the same status as an individual employer member of the Pacific Maritime Association for all the purposes of this Agreement. - 7.43 Nonmember employers may participate in the vacation plan in accordance with the conditions thereon fixed by the Association.
+In the event that one or more public ports or Armed Services becomes a party to the agreement, said port(s) or Service(s) shall be placed in the same status as an individual employer member of the Pacific Maritime Association for all the purposes of this Agreement.

+7.43 Nonmember employers may participate in the vacation plan in accordance with the conditions thereon fixed by the Association.